 2. A Geological Report.
 When the geologist finds that a geologically hazardous area exists within 200 feet of the site, but will not impact the site or need engineering design recommendations;

 3. A Geotechnical Report.
 When the licensed engineering geologist finds that a geologically hazardous area exists within 200 feet of the site, and will require engineering design recommendations or other mitigation measures necessary in order to construct or develop within the geologically hazardous area.
 The report shall be stamped and signed by the LEG and co-sealed by an engineer who has a valid Washington State engineering license as specified in Chapter 18.43 RCW with appropriate training and experience for the proposed engineered design mitigation.
 For engineered mitigation measures on marine shorelines, the engineer shall have the appropriate training and experience in coastal processes.

+Generally, avoiding impacts is the preferred option consistent with the mitigation sequence set forth in PTMC 19.05.060 A. When permitted, alterations of geological hazard areas or associated buffers may occur only for activities that meet the following criteria:

+1. Will not increase the existing threat of the geological hazard to adjacent properties;

+2. Will not decrease the factor of safety within the landslide area below the limits of 1.5 for static conditions and 1.1 for dynamic conditions.
+Analysis of dynamic (seismic) conditions shall be based on a minimum horizontal acceleration as established by the current version of the Washington State Building Code.

+3. Will not adversely impact other critical areas;

+4. Are designed so that the hazard to the project is eliminated or mitigated to a level equal to or less than pre-development conditions; and

+5. Are certified as safe as designed under anticipated conditions by a qualified engineer or geologist, licensed in the state of Washington.

+The department may condition or deny proposals as appropriate to achieve these criteria.
+Conditions may include limitations of proposed uses, modification of density, alteration of site layout, and other appropriate changes to the proposal.

 (Ord.
 3198 § 3 (Exh.
 A), 2018; Ord.
 3062 §§ 12, 13, 14, 2011; Ord.
 2982 §§ 15, 16, 2008; Ord.
 2899 § 1, 2005; Ord.
 2867 § 2, 2004; Ord.
 2319 § 1, 1992).

 19.05.110 Critical area 5 – Wetlands.